spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-delete-store-with-ds.md

 ### 3. Database.
 Cleaning data and configration in related database tables.

-The number of tables that use relation with the `spy_store` table may depend on the use of the functionality and depends on the installed modules.
+The number of tables that use relation with the `spy_store` table may depend on the use of the functionality, and on the installed modules.

 The list of available tables with data that may contain a foreign key relationship:
 - `spy_price_product_store`